lofar-astron/prefactor/docs/source/index.rst

 Prefactor: Preprocessing for Facet Calibration for LOFAR
 ========================================================

-Preactor consists of parsets for the genericpipeline (see http://www.astron.nl/citt/genericpipeline) that do the first calibration of LOFAR data.
+Preactor consists of parsets and Python scripts for the genericpipeline (see http://www.astron.nl/citt/genericpipeline) that do the first calibration of LOFAR data.
 Originally in order to prepare said data for the Factor facet calibration, but also useful if you don't plan to run Factor.